littledan/spec/document/execution/runtime.rst

 In most places of the semantics, values of different types can occur.
 In order to avoid ambiguities, values are therefor represented with an abstract syntax that makes their type explicit.
-It is convenient to reuse the same notation as for the :ref:`instructions <syntax-const>` producing them:
+It is convenient to reuse the same notation as for the |CONST| :ref:`instructions <syntax-const>` producing them:

 .. math::
    \begin{array}{llll}